sa501428/hic-emt/CONTRIBUTING.md

-# Contributing to Juicebox and/or Juicebox Assembly Tools
+# Contributing to Hi-C EMT

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Juicebox and its modules, which are hosted in the [Aiden Lab Repositories](https://github.com/aidenlab) on GitHub.
+The following is a set of guidelines for contributing to Hi-C EMT on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Juicebox Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [aidenlab@bcm.edu](mailto:aidenlab@bcm.edu).